rhunter/couchapp/README.md

 # Usage

-To upload your application to a CouchDB database, run this command from within you application directory.
+To upload your application to a CouchDB database, run the `couchapp push` command from within you application directory.
 In this example we assume you have a copy of CouchDB running on your local machine.

 ## Push